substain/TalkieTalkie/addons/talkietalkie/README.md

 There are some configuration options exposed via `all_paint_properties` on that node.

 ### SlideGenerator
 With the **SlideGenerator**, you can generate slides from markdown-like text.
 This tool script can be attached to any node, and will generate Slides based on the text provided via the `input_text` property.
+The format is based on Markdown-Syntax, although not all functionality is implemented currently.
-* For each header, marked by "# ", a slide is generated based on the `slide_scene`.
+* For each header (lines beginning with e.g. #, ##, ###, ...), a slide is generated based on the `slide_scene`.
-* The `content_scene` will be used for the nodes created for the content (which is everything below the header).
+* The `content_scene` will be used for the nodes created for the content (which is everything below the header, except for comments).
+* Comments are, by default, created from lines that begin with // , [//] or [comment].
+This behavior can be edited with the 'comment_line_regex'
 * With `slide_title_path`, you can specify the path in the template scene that represents the title of the slide whereas `slide_content_parent_path` specifies under which node the content scene(s) are placed as children.
 * Besides not creating duplicated slides with the same title via `ignore_if_slide_name_exists` you can also choose to `replace_existing_instatiated_slides` (dangerous!)